 3. Choose an Approach

-Much of this decision will be driven by your own personality, and the subject matter.
+Much of this decision will be driven by your own personality and the subject matter.
 You will find it difficult to deliver a fiery speech if you are naturally an introverted and subdued personality.
 If you are speaking about a topic that is sensitive in nature, you may not be able to write a humorous speech.
-Learning how to write a good speech means selecting an effective approach based on your own personality, audience, and the subject matter.
+Learning how to write a good speech means selecting an effective approach based on your own personality, audience, and subject matter.

 4. Use Power Words